MERCHANT TERMS AND CONDITIONS

 - Services Generally.
 Subject to the terms and conditions of this Agreement, Provider may arrange for and make available to Merchant’s customers (“Customers”) financing services to satisfy the payment obligations arising from the purchase of goods and services by customers at Merchant (the “Financing Services”).
 Provider may make the Financing Services available by either entering into a program agreement with a lender (a “Designated Lender”) or by extending financing itself, in its sole discretion.
 The terms of the Financing Services will be established solely by Provider and/or the Designated Lender and may be amended at their sole discretion.
 As between Provider and Merchant, Provider is responsible for the performance of any Designated Lender.
 Financing Services are to be promoted, marketed, and used by Merchant solely for the purpose of permitting Customers to satisfy their payment obligations to Merchant in connection with the purchase of goods and services from Merchant.
 Merchant shall not use, resell or otherwise make available the Financing Services for any purpose except as expressly set forth in this Agreement.
 Without limiting any right or remedy in this Agreement, in consideration for providing the Financing Services to Customers, Merchant shall pay a monthly fee to Provider as set forth in Exhibit A or as otherwise communicated to Merchant.

 - Pre-Qualification of Customers.
 During the term of this Agreement, upon mutual agreement by both Provider and Merchant (each in their sole discretion) to provide such services, Merchant may request that Provider obtain a pre-qualification for a Customer in order to determine whether such Customer qualifies to receive the Financing Services (“Pre-Qualification”).
 In connection with any request for Pre-Qualification, Merchant shall deliver to Provider, in writing or by an agreed upon electronic transmission, such information relating to a Customer as is reasonably required by Provider or Designated Lender to obtain a pre-qualification for such Customer for receipt of the Financing Services (the “Pre-Qualification Information”).
 Upon receipt of proper and complete Pre-Qualification Information for a Customer, Provider and/or the Designated Lender shall promptly review such information to determine whether such Customer can receive Pre-Qualification, which determination shall be made (as the case may be) in Provider’s or the Designated Lender’s sole and absolute discretion.
 Upon completion of the review and determination, Provider shall notify Merchant of such determination.
-If a Customer receives Pre-Qualification (a “Pre-Qualified Customer”), Merchant agrees to notify Customer of Pre-Qualification and offer Financing Services to the Customer in accordance with the provisions of Section 1(c) below.
+If a Customer receives Pre-Qualification (a “Pre-Qualified Customer”), Merchant agrees to notify Customer of Pre-Qualification and offer Financing Services to the Customer in accordance with the Provider’s instructions.
 Provider retains the right to notify any Customer of its Pre-Qualification status at Provider’s discretion.

 - Access to Financing Services by Customers.
 Merchant will use the materials provided by Provider when offering Financing Services to Customers or materials that Provider has approved in its sole discretion.
 When offering Financing Services to Customers, Merchant shall obtain from the natural person acting on behalf of a Customer written or electronic authorization for Behalf to obtain one or more consumer reports regarding such person sufficient to comply with the Fair Credit Reporting Act.
 Merchant will not use any other materials when offering Financing Services unless it first submits those materials to Provider, and it will cease using any materials upon Provider’s request.
 Merchant shall comply with all guidelines, bulletins, notices, and similar instructions regarding the Financing Services that have been provided to Merchant.
 Customers will only have the right to access and use the Financing Services to satisfy payment obligations to Merchant arising from goods or services purchased by Customer from Merchant.
 Merchant shall direct any Pre-Qualified Customer that accepts the offer of Financing Services to a website designated by Provider (currently, www.behalf.com), where such Pre-Qualified Customers shall be permitted to apply for the Financing Services.
 Provider and/or the Designated Lender, as the case may be, shall promptly review requests for the Financing Services submitted by Pre-Qualified Customers.
 In order to be eligible to receive the Financing Services, Pre-Qualified Customers shall be required to submit such additional information (collectively, with Pre-Qualification Information, “Customer Data”) as is required and communicated by the Designated Lender and/or Provider.
 Designated Lender or Provider shall promptly review all Customer Data for such Pre-Qualified Customer to determine whether such Customer is eligible to receive the Financing Services, which determination shall be made in their sole and absolute discretion.
 Upon completing its review and determination, Pre-Qualified Customers that are determined to be eligible to receive the Financing Services (“Approved Customers”) may receive the Financing Services pursuant to the applicable terms and conditions described on Provider’s website.
 Provider shall promptly notify Merchant of any Approved Customers that properly apply for and accept the Financing Services (“Enrolled Customers”).